auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     bcryptOutput = msg

-Note that the key and initial message prefix is shared across all calls to HMAC.
+Note the key and initial message prefix that is shared across all calls to HMAC.
 In fact, for a secure implementation, the HMAC function must be computed using streaming and backtracking.
-This has the added benefit of reducing the memory required to compute the bcrypt key-stretching phase to a constant ~4332 bytes or so.
+This has the added benefit of reducing the memory required to compute the bcrypt key-stretching phase to a constant ~4268 bytes[^byte-estimate] or so.

-The transition between each superround serves as a synchronization point where cracking an intermediate state costs very nearly as much per guess as computing that intermediate state, thus allowing the transfer of a partial bcrypt computation to another semi-trusted device without providing that device a cracking attack on the plaintext password that is significantly cheaper per guess than the work already performed.
+The transition between each superround serves as a synchronization point[^minimal-continuation] where cracking an intermediate state costs very nearly as much per guess as computing that intermediate state, thus allowing the transfer of a partial bcrypt computation to another semi-trusted device without providing that device a cracking attack on the plaintext password that is significantly cheaper per guess than the work already performed.

 By contrast, in the middle of the super-round, not only can key0 and key1 be cracked directly, it is possible to run the bcrypt state machine in